openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C00_Introduction.md

  Using the OPENRNDR extras is a matter of adding an additional Maven repository and selected dependencies to your Gradle project.

- The `openrndr-template` project makes this simple as the repositories are already set up and one only has to add the module names to the `orxFeatures` set.
+ The [openrndr-template](https://github.com/openrndr/openrndr-template) project makes this simple as the repositories are already set up and one only has to

+1. Open the `build.gradle.kts` file
+2. Uncomment the desired module names under `orxFeatures`
+3. Save
+4. Reimport Gradle projects: if using Idea choose Reimport All Gradle Projects from the Gradle panel.